 We might not manufacture motors at ADVANCED Motion Controls, but we work with them every day and build servo drives to make them run, so you might say we know a thing or two about them.
 We take a lot of pride in being able to serve any application, and that means we have a drive for just about every kind of motor you can find.
-How many motor types are there and where are they each used?
-Let’s take a look at each one.
+What kinds of motors are there and where are they used?

 In general, all servo motors fall under the umbrella of permanent magnet motors, which have permanent magnets in either the stator (the part that stays still) and the rotor (the part that spins in the middle of the stator).
 Over time, however, the boundaries of what is a servo motor and what isn't have become a little blurred.
 This ambiguity is partially due to the expanded uses of servo drives beyond servo control.